 Figure 3.
-Recent climate trends in the Bowen/Abbot Point area 2006/07 to 2019/20: Change in climate variables as a proportion of the long-term average.
+Recent climate trends for temperature and solar exposure (Bowen) and rainfall and river flow (Gathulungra/Elliot River) from 2006/07 to 2020/21: Change in climate variables as a proportion of the long-term average.
 See section 3.3 for detailed climate data.